Acquisition expense ratio – general insurance

 Cash earnings

-Net profit after tax adjusted for the amortisation of acquisition intangible assets, the profit or loss on divestments and their tax effect
+Net profit after tax adjusted for the amortisation of acquisition intangible assets, recoverable amount adjustments on intangibles, the profit or loss on divestment and their tax effect

 Cash earnings per share